infermedica/symptom-checker-chatbot-example/README.md

 ## What is not covered here

-A real chatbot needs to handle multiple users.
+A proper chatbot (check it out: https://symptomate.com/chatbot/) needs to handle multiple users.
 You need to have a database where you'd keep state of conversation with each user and have it updated each time an interaction takes place.
 Also, a real chatbot will need to handle events coming from external components (e.g. chatbot frontend or third-party platform such as Google Assistant), so the bot backend should probably be a REST app (e.g. made with Flask or UWSGI).